 Your salary is an arbitrary number that you make up.
 Or, well, that you reasonably estimate.
 I Googled the average salary of a technical writer in the area where I live, and I got roughly $50,000.
 That means your S-Corp is paying you $50,000, and that $50,000 is subject to your regular self-employment taxes, just like everything we discussed above.

 But if you make under $50,000, what then?
-Well, incorporating not really worth it.
-Nothing would change for you, and sometimes, your state government will make you pay extra money just to file as an S-Corp, so you would probably end up costing yourself more.
-But your status you elect this year isn’t permanent.
+Well, incorporating is not really worth it.
+Nothing would change for you, and sometimes, your state government will make you pay extra money just to file as an S-Corp, so you would probably end up costing yourself more than you would pay otherwise.
+But the status you elect this year isn’t permanent.
 Perhaps, in the future, the S-Corp status will have more benefit to you.

 I hope this was helpful to you!
 I’m unsure if this post has made you more or less intimidated by doing your taxes, but if you learned a thing or two about tax planning, your filing requirements, or filing methods, then I’d consider it a success.

 Because I have to keep saying this over and over, if you do have specific concerns, please verify and consult with your CPA.
-I work at a CPA firm, I have a masters in accountancy, but I am not a CPA.
+I’ve worked at CPA firms, I have a masters in accountancy, but I am not a CPA.
 And I am also a human who is prone to error.

-So, good luck with your 2017 taxes!
+So, good luck with your 20XX taxes!
 And congrats to all the writers who are suffering through them for the first time.
-It’s pretty dreadful, and definitely not a glamorous part of this career–but it means you’re earning money doing something you love, and that’s something to celebrate!
+That means you’re earning money doing something you love, and that’s something to celebrate!